 What will I learn?

-Our courses and workshops are all about enjoying yourselves and enjoying fish.
+Our workshops are all about enjoying yourselves and enjoying fish.
 Not fixating too much on technique and expertise, but appreciating the whole creative process, as much as the eating; a getting to grips with the basics, the simple rules to cooking all seafood without the need of fancy cookware, and achieving effortless, delicious results.
-Alastair’s food is relaxed, informal and lively, and you’ll soon pick up many tips and easy ways with seafood to impress your friends, such as his glorious family-sized shellfish pot, cuttlefish & black cabbage or extra-deep crab tart - to be devoured while still warm from the oven.
-Some simple ways with vegetables and fresh fruit puddings will be sneaked in too.
+Alastair’s food is relaxed, informal and lively, and you’ll soon pick up many tips and easy ways with seafood to impress your friends, such as his glorious family-sized shellfish pot, cuttlefish & black cabbage or extra-deep crab tart – to be devoured while still warm from the oven.
+Some simple ways with vegetables and a fresh fruit pudding will be sneaked in too.

 What’s the local seafood?

 First off, we will head for The Stade, to visit the beach-launched fishing fleet, with its winch sheds and net huts, and to select and buy our fish.
 The winch sheds on the beach are our first port-of-call.
 In the fishy scheme of things, there’s nothing more English than flatfish, and Hastings’ locally caught flat fish (much of which is MSC certified) – such as plaice, lemon and Dover sole, turbot and brill – are often to be found here.
 And, as the summer moves in and the sea warms, cuttlefish, mackerel, sea bass and spider crab become plenty.